jmcarp/filteralchemy/README.rst

     :target: https://codecov.io/github/jmcarp/filteralchemy
     :alt: Code coverage

 **filteralchemy** is a declarative query builder for SQLAlchemy. **filteralchemy** uses marshmallow-sqlalchemy_ to auto-generate filter fields and webargs_ to parse field parameters from the request.
+Use it to filter data with minimal boilerplate.

+For Django users: the design of **filteralchemy** is strongly inspired by django-filter_.

 Install
 -------